-First Days: Getting Started (pp. vii -xii) and Exercise 1 (pp. 1 - 15)

-The task for the first two days of class is to install Student ExplorIt onto your computer or access it online and complete the first exercise.
-There is an introductory chapter in the book that will help you become more familiar with the software.
+First Few Days: Getting Started (pp. vii -xii) and Exercise 1 (pp. 1 - 15) The task for the first two days of class is to install Student ExplorIt onto your computer or access it online and complete the first exercise.
+There is an introductory chapter in the book that will help you become more familiar with the program.
 Please view the instructions on how to access the software online posted in Canvas.
-Your assignment includes emailing the instructor IN CANVAS during the first 2 days of class (January 7 and 8) to let him know that you have successfully accessed the program and have gone through the introduction - or to let him know about any problems that need to be solved.
-Everyone needs to be up and running and have the first assignment completed by Friday January 11.
+Your assignment includes emailing the instructor IN CANVAS during the first 2 days of class to let him know that you have successfully accessed the program and have gone through the introduction - or to let him know about any problems that need to be solved.
+Everyone needs to be up and running and have the first assignment completed by third week of class: